-E.U. imposes $4 billion tariffs on U.S. products despite Biden victory
+E.U. imposes $4 billion in tariffs on U.S. products, prolonging Trump trade war despite Biden victory

 “We are just mirroring the U.S. approach,” he said.
 “We are ready to withdraw or suspend our tariffs at any time when the U.S. is ready to do so on their side, whether it is the current or future U.S. administration.”

+Altmaier said E.U. ministers decided to move forward with the tariffs in part because the Biden trade team — and any accompanying change in U.S. policy — is unlikely to be in place until February or March.

 The E.U. is set to publish a list of the goods on which it will impose levies later Monday.
-Officials declined to say ahead of time what products would be targeted, but draft lists have included airplanes, wine and liquor, tractors, motorcycle parts and U.S. meat and produce, among other products.
+Officials declined to say ahead of time what products would be targeted, but draft lists have included airplanes, wine and liquor, tractors, motorcycle parts, frozen fish and cheddar cheese, among other products.

+Trump last month threatened swift retaliation against the European Union if it imposed tariffs on U.S. products.

+“If they strike back, then we’ll strike much harder than they’ll strike,” he told reporters.
+“They don't want to do anything, I can tell you that.”

 The $7.5 billion in U.S. levies last year included French wine, Italian cheese and British cashmere.